-AP-75 Barriers to affordable housing -91.420, 91.220(j)
+AP-75 Barriers to affordable housing -91.420, 91.220(j) Introduction

 The City will foster and preserve existing multifamily and single family affordable rental and ownership housing for low and moderate-income households.
-To support multifamily development of affordable rental housing, the City plans to release a notice of funding availability to award City funds to multifamily affordable housing developments and leverage other public and private funds.
+To support multifamily development of affordable rental housing, the City plans to release a notice of funding availability to award City funds to multifamily affordable housing developments and leverage other public and private funds early in Program Year 2022.
 The process will expand the City's relationship with affordable housing developers to increase development of affordable housing and identify a clear pipeline for affordable housing in the City.

-In November 2017 the City amended the Affordable Housing Ordinance which requires developers to either provide affordable units or pay an in-lieu fee.
+In November 2017, the City amended the Affordable Housing Ordinance which requires developers to either provide affordable units or pay an in-lieu fee.
 Developers that include affordable units be required to restrict 7.5 to 10 percent of the ownership units, depending on density of the project, as affordable for moderate income households and restrict six percent of the rental units as affordable to low and extremely low-income households.
 Additionally, to preserve existing multifamily affordable housing, the City will be facilitating recapitalization of existing affordable housing developments in exchange for the extension of regulatory terms.
+The City is also beginning work on a program to help non-profit agencies acquire tax defaulted properties to increase available affordable housing supply.
+As established in the City's Strategic Roadmap, staff will also continue to evaluate the effectiveness of the amended Affordable Housing Ordinance, with plans to conduct a feasibility study during Program Year 2022.